mistersouza/ayrton-senna/README.md

 ### Hero

-_The hero section is designed to clarify the subject and instantly convey the website's purpose to users
+● The hero section is designed to clarify the subject and instantly convey the website's purpose to users

 + This section offers two distinct images for various screen breakpoints.